MaxHalford/bike-sharing-history/README.md

 # bike-sharing-history

-Tracking the status of bike stations from various providers.
-The weather forecast in each city is also collected.
-The data is updated every 15 minutes.
+This repo tracks the status of bike stations from various bike-sharing providers.
+The data is fetched every 15 minutes.
+The results are stored and versioned as GeoJSON files.
+This is done using the [git scraping](https://simonwillison.net/2020/Oct/9/git-scraping/) technique.

+The weather forecast for the next 24 hours is also collected every 15 minutes, for each city.

 Everyone is welcome to add new cities.
-You simply have to add the necessary details to `cities.py`, before sending a pull request.
+You simply have to contribute the necessary details to `cities.py`, before sending a pull request.

-This project uses the [git scraping](https://simonwillison.net/2020/Oct/9/git-scraping/) technique.